Safe use of metal turning lathes

 - Ensure jewellery, including watches, rings, bracelets, chains, is removed before operating the lathe.

-- Ensure long hair is tied back by tie or hairnet.
+- Ensure long hair is tied back with a tie or hairnet.

 Environment